-During the fall months of September, October and November, after soil temperature drops below 60°F, the bulbs of spring – tulips, daffodils, hyacinths, scilla, dwarf irises, anemone, and crocus should be planted.
-Add bone meal or bulb fertilizer into the planting hole as you prepare the soil.
+During the fall months of September, October and November, after soil temperature drops below 60°F., the bulbs of spring flowering tulips, daffodils, hyacinths, scilla, dwarf irises, anemone, and crocus should be planted.
+Select healthy, disease free bulbs.
+Add Bone meal or Bulb fertilizer into the planting hole, as you prepare the soil.

 Scatter the seeds of perennials in a row or in open beds this month so that the young seedlings will be ready to be transplanted into their permanent spot next spring.

 As the weather cools, perennials which have overgrown their space or become crowded should be dug and divided, or moved to a new area of the garden.
 New or replacement perennials can also be planted this month.

 Tender bulbs should be dug up and stored in a cool, dark area after first frost.